You play as a ghost that is evading ghost hunters. Phase through walls and gather your belongings so you can pass on to the next life.

 Now, our team of 3 artists don't have to wait their turn to check out the level, and can instead all work simultaneously.

 During playtesting, some people pointed out how unrealistic the bathroom was in terms of layout.
 I live in a very strange house, where there was a bathroom with two doors on it that I often used as a shortcut in my home.
 I recreated this in game, using the bathroom as a hallway.
 (I'm unsure why nobody called me out on it, maybe because the original version of the house was a manor so eccentricities were overlooked?)
-So I removed a door and turned it's function from "a hallway" to "a hiding place" which better fits genre conventions.
+So I removed a door and redesigned it to be a hiding place, according to genre conventions.

 At this final milestone, on my 10 person team, I shifted into a playtesting role.